simplexityware/simplexityware.github.io/AlphaSignalGenerationACE2.md

 *   **Need for Automation:** There is a growing need for automated systems that can efficiently explore vast signal spaces, discover novel alphas, and adapt to changing market conditions.
 *   **Transformer Architectures:** Transformer models have demonstrated exceptional performance in sequence-to-sequence tasks.
 Their ability to capture long-range dependencies and complex relationships makes them well-suited for generating alpha signal expressions.
 *   **Simulation Environments:** Simulation environments, like the ACE, provide the means to realistically evaluate the viability of an alpha signal.
 These evaluations provide crucial feedback for the training process.
 *   **Need to Capture Financial Semantics:** The generated alphas need to capture financial concepts and contexts from a variety of sources in order to be considered viable and useful.
+*   **Inspiration from `ModernBERT`**: This project is heavily inspired by the `ModernBERT` project, which has an emphasis on modernizing BERT through modularity, flexibility, architectural changes and better implementations of core transformer blocks.
+We aim to follow their approach, and leverage the core concepts of this project, which has a focus on performance and scalability.
+* **Importance of Code Quality:** The `ModernBERT` project uses a modular `FlexBERT` architecture, which is designed to be easy to customize and modify.
+Their use of YAML based configs for model building and training will also be leveraged in our project.

 **3. Research Objectives**